puppetlabs/bolt/documentation/bolt_configuration_options.md

 -   `modulepath`: The module path for loading tasks and plan code.
 This is either an array of directories or a string containing a list of directories separated by the OS-specific `PATH` separator.
 The default path for modules is `modules:site-modules:site` inside the [Bolt project directory](bolt_project_directories.md#).
 -   `puppetfile`: A map containing options for the `bolt puppetfile install` command.
 -   `save-rerun`: Specify whether to update `.rerun.json` in the [Bolt project directory](bolt_project_directories.md#).
 If your target names include passwords, set this value to false to avoid writing passwords to disk.
 -   `transport`: Specify the default transport to use when the transport for a target is not specified in the URL or inventory.
-The valid options for transport are `docker`, `local`, `pcp`, `ssh`, and `winrm`.
+Options are `docker`, `local`, `pcp`, `ssh`, and `winrm`.
 -   `future`: Whether to use new, breaking changes.
-This allows testing if Bolt content is compatible with expected future behaviour.
+This allows testing if Bolt content is compatible with expected future behavior.
+Options are `true` and `false`.
+Default is `false`.

 ## SSH transport configuration options